Dev-A-17/Traffic_Management_with_AI/README.md

     pip install -r requirements.txt
     ```

 3. **Download the YOLO model files**:
-   Download the model files from the links provided in `DownloadableContent.txt`
    Place `carrotsAi.pt` and `yolov8s.pt` in the root directory of the project.

+## Special Note
+This project requires **Python 3.11** because YOLO is part of Ultralytics, which uses PyTorch.
+PyTorch has optimal support and compatibility with Python 3.11, ensuring that all functionalities of the model are fully utilized.

 ## Usage
 1. **Run the Flask application**:
     ```bash
-    python app.py
+    py -3.11 app.py
     ```

 2. **Access the application**: